Spirituality’s Relationship With Mental Illness

 As a member of that group, I personally talked to at least five people who were contemplating suicide.
 More than a couple of members of that group eventually succeeded.
 One of them was a young kid, around 20 years old, who told me he’d been diagnosed with paranoid schizophrenia.
 He thought the government was tracking his movements and was suspicious of taking his medication.

 The problem with this group was that there were very few people in it who had any length of experience with spirituality or mental health.
-There was no one to ground the group or present alternative points of view–and many times, if an alternate point of view was presented, the group attacked that person–so the non-mentally ill people had no handle bars, either, and were left up to their own devices to try to discern whether or not these people were the real deal.
+There was no one to ground the group or present alternative points of view – and many times, if an alternate point of view was presented, the group attacked that person – so people who were not familiar with how some forms of mental illness present had no handle bars, either, and were left up to their own devices to try to discern whether or not these people were the real deal.
 This left them incredibly vulnerable to misinformation, manipulation, and abuse.